afunnydev/tinysociety/content/articles/2018-08-30-weight-restrictions-for-a-tiny-house-on-wheels.md

 When choosing furniture, go for the lightest ones.
 Use multipurpose furniture for saving space as well as weight.

 ## Summary

-What I have presented above is a brief research on the weight restriction on your tiny house on wheels.

 Though restrictions are hardly found in the US, you will come across many limitations if your home is heavy.